stephendwolff/cmsplugin-filer/README.rst

 Warning: ::

-    As of initial release 2.0.0 of this project Python 2.* support is dropped.
+    As of release 2.0.0 of this project Python 2.* support is dropped.

 ===============